 Modern Perspectives RLC

-Modern Perspectives Residential Learning Community is a traditional-style, co-ed community of first and second year students, focused on the themes of leadership, ethics, and current events.
+Modern Perspectives Residential Learning Community (RLC) is a traditional-style, co-ed community of first and second year students, focused on the themes of leadership, ethics, and current events.
+The RLC is housed within Dunne residence hall.

-Focused on leadership and ethics in the twenty-first century, the Modern Perspectives Residential Learning Community brings together students from a rich variety of backgrounds to promote academic, social, and political engagement.
-Our theme explore contemporary challenges in leadership and ethics.
-In the Jesuit tradition, we aspire to cultivate leaders who see beyond what is, and work toward what should be.
-Our students share an interest in the global world and engage with social, political, and economic questions that are fundamental to successful leadership.
+The Modern Perspectives RLC brings together students from a rich variety of backgrounds and interests to promote academic, social, and political engagement.
+Our theme explores contemporary challenges in leadership and ethics, and aspires to cultivate leaders who see beyond what is, and instead envision what should be.
+In line with the Jesuit tradition, our students share an interest in the global world and engage with social, political, and economic questions.

 Our tagline of “Discern, Act, Lead” encourages the Modern Perspectives Community to: Discern who we are, what we believe, what we accept, and what we value, to act with these values and in ways that represent our individual talents and goals, and to lead toward positive social change in an unpredictable world.

-Our living space is co-ed, with approximately 290 students that call the building home.
-It is approximately 50/50 first and second year students.
-It is often competitive to return to Dunne as a sophomore, and our second years are excited to be there.
-They often return intending to be engaged mentors for first years, and are a big part of the reason our community tends to be particularly strong.
+Our living space is co-ed, with approximately 280 first and second-year students that call the building home.
+It is often competitive to return to Dunne as a 2nd-year student.
+Those that return often intend to be engaged mentors for first-year students and are a big part of the reason our community tends to be particularly strong.
 Students consistently comment that "the people" are the best part of MP, and larger friend groups are very common in Dunne.

-Modern Perspectives also tends to be one of the more active, social communities on campus.
-Residents often have a strong sense of floor identity, and form close relationships with the other students on their floor.
+Modern Perspectives also tends to be one of the more active and social communities on campus.
+Residents often have a strong sense of floor identity and form close relationships with the other residents on their floor.

 Programs & Events